 Military time counts the morning hours just like the standard format (e.g., 7:24 a.m., 9:11 a.m., 11:47 a.m., etc.).
 But after 12:59 p.m., military time begins counting by adding an hour to twelve.
 For example, 1:00 p.m. in standard format would be 13:00 in military time.
-You’ll notice that you don’t need the “p.m.” to indicate afternoon like you do with standard time format.
+You’ll notice that you don’t need the “p.m.” to indicate afternoon as you do with standard time format.
 That’s because the other one o’clock (in the wee hours of the morning) is written 01:00.

 Why is this important?
 Because it makes figuring out the hours worked super easy if you have to do it manually.
 We’ll use Jane as an example.

 Let’s say Jane clocked in at 9:00 a.m. (standard format) and clocked out at 5:00 p.m.
 You’re going to have to do some roundabout math to calculate the hours worked, since you can’t simply subtract one number from the other in this case.